Temperature evolution of the phonon dynamics in the Kitaev spin liquid: Stratified Monte Carlo method

 To decide the number of samples allocated to each group, the probability of each group $\frac{Z_n}{Z}$ has to be known beforehand.
 To this end, we find that this probability can be approximated by a phenomenological model, which describes the distribution of the flux energies as a function of flux density.
 For sufficiently large lattices, this distribution is sharply peaked and is approximately independent of lattice size \cite{feng2020}.
-Therefore, we can model flux thermodynamics by numerically fitting the average energy as a function of flux density.
+Therefore, we can model flux thermodynamics by numerically fitting the flux energy with a polynomial curve.
 The resultant best-fit flux energy as a function of flux density, so called pseudo-potential energy (PPE) \cite{feng2020}, is shown in the inset of \reffg{fig: cmp_Cv}.
-With the help of the PPE, we generate the approximate probability of each group and allocate the samples to each group accordingly.
-Given the best-fit flux PPE model $\bar{E}(n)$, the probability of each group is proportional to $Z_n \approx W_n e^{-\beta\bar{E}(n)}$, where $W_n = \binom{N_p}{n}$ is the phase space size within flux sector $n$, and $N_p$ is the total number of plaquettes.
-Therefore, the samples will be allocated according to the probability, $\frac{W_n e^{-\beta \bar{E}(n)}}{\sum_n W_n e^{-\beta \bar{E}(n)}}$, which approximates $\frac{Z_n}{\sum_n Z_n}$.
-Note that here the best-fit PPE model is only used to decide the sample allocation, while the final result will be obtained by the accurate group probabilities, which give an unbiased estimation of the thermal expectation, as will be seen later.
+Basically, this best-fit flux energy $\bar{E}(n)$ and $W_n= \binom{N_p}{n}$, the number of flux configurations for a fixed flux number with $N_p$ denoting the total number of plaquettes, decide the approximate probability of each group by $Z_n \approx W_n e^{-\beta\bar{E}(n)}$, and allocate the samples to each group accordingly.
+Note that this approximate weight $W_n e^{-\beta\bar{E}(n)}$ is only used to allocate the samples.
+When calculating the weighted average across the groups, this weight will be modified by a factor $\frac{\hat{Z}_n/W_n}{e^{-\beta \bar{E}(n)}}$, which will be shown next.

 To estimate the thermal expectation value $I_n$, we rewrite it as the following: